mikeizbicki/SensorsToInternet/README.md

 Below is our graphs of light and temperature on plot.ly
 ![LightGraph](/images/LightGraph.png?raw=true "LightGraph.png") ![TempGraph](/images/TempGraph.png?raw=true "TempGraph.png")

+No one wants to see your whole desktop.
+We just want to see the graphs!
+Get rid of anything that doesn't directly support your cause.

 Once you use the mobile phone Electric Imp app to connect your module to the internet, you can then go onto the Electric Imp IDE